-How do I find out how many searches for a keyword?
+How do I check how many searches are done for a keyword?
 I will show you how to find keyword monthly search volumes for free.
 If you use Firefox or Chrome browsers then you only need to install a free addon called ‘Keywords Everywhere’.
 Once you have this addon installed, each time you use Google, YouTube, Bing, Amazon, and many more.
 You will see the average keyword search volumes right under the search bar.
 You will also see the cost per click and competition difficulty.

 Let’s get started.

 - How to install the Keywords Everywhere tool.

 - Where do I get the Keywords Everywhere API key?

 - How to use Keywords Everywhere.

 The free tool to check how many searches are done for a keyword is called ‘Keywords Everywhere‘.
 If you use Firefox or Chrome you can install this tool as an addon.

 Once you have installed Keywords Everywhere, you will see monthly search volumes under the Google search box.